Properties of quantum emitters in different hBN sample types particularly suited for nanophotonic integration: Results and Discussion

 Therefore, we focus on three different possible defects, the $\text{C}_{2}\text{C}_{\text{B}}$, the $\text{C}_2\text{C}_{\text{N}}$ and the $\text{V}_{\text{N}}\text{C}_{\text{B}}$ defect.
-The schematic geometrical structure of the three defects in $\text{C}_{\text{2v}}$ symmetry is shown in Fig. \ref{fig:figdefects}.
+The schematic atomic structure of the three defects in $\text{C}_{\text{2v}}$ symmetry is shown in Fig. \ref{fig:figdefects}.
 For our calculations of the PL spectra of these three defects, we consider ZPL transitions that have energies between 1-3 eV as uncertainties on the order of 0.5-1 eV are not uncommon for absolute results of the transition energies from DFT simulations.
 The relevant transitions are displayed in Fig. \ref{fig:figdefects}.
-For $\text{C}_2\text{C}_{\text{N}}$ two possible transitions exist that meet the above criteria and these are labelled (1) and (2) throughout the manuscript corresponding to the $1 ^{2}B_1 \rightarrow 1 ^{2}A_2$ and the $2 ^{2}A_2 \rightarrow 1 ^{2}A_2$ transition, respectively (Fig. \ref{fig:figdefects}).
+For $\text{C}_2\text{C}_{\text{N}}$ two possible transitions exist that meet the above criteria and these are labelled (1) and (2) throughout the manuscript corresponding to the $1 ^{2}B_1 \rightarrow 1 ^{2}A_2$ and the $2 ^{2}A_2 \rightarrow 1 ^{2}A_2$ transition, respectively.
 The planar configuration of the dipole for ground and excited state is the most stable one for all cases except for the excited state of $\text{V}_\text{N}\text{C}_\text{B}$, where the carbon atom of the defect relaxes out of plane.
-The out-of-plane configuration is stable compared to the planar configuration and differs by 0.23 eV for monolayer hBN, while the energies differ by 0.036 eV in a trilayer hBN with a $\text{V}_{\text{N}}\text{C}_{\text{B}}$ defect embedded in the central hBN layer.
+The out-of-plane configuration is stable compared to the planar configuration and differs by 0.23 eV for monolayer hBN, while the energy difference of a defect in a monolayer compared to a defect embedded in the central hBN layer of a trilayer system amounts to by 0.036 eV for $\text{V}_{\text{N}}\text{C}_{\text{B}}$ for example.
 The analysis of phonon modes for $\text{V}_{\text{N}}\text{C}_{\text{B}}$ and $\text{C}_{\text{2}}\text{C}_{\text{N}}$ reveal that the bulk like modes have a dominant contribution for $\text{V}_{\text{N}}\text{C}_{\text{B}}$ while for $\text{C}_{\text{2}}\text{C}_{\text{N}}$ and $\text{C}_{\text{2}}\text{C}_{\text{B}}$ the localized stretch mode of the three carbon atoms has a dominant contribution to the PSB.
 This is in agreement with previous studies\cite{sajid_theoretical_2020, jara_first-principles_2021}.
-Figure \ref{fig:exp_theory_spectrum_le} shows the PL spectrum of a defect in LPE hBN and the zero-phonon transitions and phonon modes of the three different defects as given by our simulations.
-Here, the ZPL of the simulated results has been shifted to match the energy of the experiment.
-This is valid, as DFT calculations are not accurate enough to determine the absolute transition energy but can be trusted to estimate the relative transition energies of the different modes involved.
-The relative intensity of the ZPL compared to the total PL intensity is described by the DW factor and is also simulated with our calculations.
-The values for the different defects are found in table \ref{tab:DWFactor}.